RattleSN4K3/UT3-Snippet-Mutator-Weapons-AddNew/README.md

 ut3 -useunpublished
 ```

-# Create map profile
+# Creating map profile

-You can create the map profile in two ways.
-Each would required some setup.
-They usage is different in both ways.
-One would be integrated into the editor UI and the other methods needs to load the map in the Play-In-Editor session (PIE).
+You can create a map profile in two ways.
+Each would require some setup.
+The usage is different in both ways.
+One would be integrated into the editor UI and the other method needs to load the mutator in the Play-In-Editor session (PIE).

 ## Play-In-Editor